eridhobffry/paguyuban-next/NEXT_SPRINT_PLAN.md

 - Either provide real logos under `public/images/sponsors/…` for the listed brands or temporarily hide the grid until assets are ready
   - If assets not available this sprint, hide the logos block but leave sponsorship tiers visible
+  - Decision (this sprint): Keep logos hidden.
+Leave tiers and CTA visible.
+Keep `SHOW_LOGOS = false` in `src/components/sections/SponsorsSection.tsx`.

 Acceptance criteria

 - No broken image requests in Network tab
 - UI layout remains consistent when hidden
+- Verified that the logos grid does not render (`SHOW_LOGOS` is false); tiers and CTA continue to render

 ### 4) Lead capture reuse